A Settler's Waldorf farm cottage

 Delightful walks and pleasant drives can be enjoyed in the immediate area.
+The locality is excellent for cyclists.
 The Fish River has an abundance of tranquil picnic and swimming spots.
-Day trips can be comfortably made to the many nature reserves and national parks (including Jenolan & Abercrombie Caves and Kanangra Walls); authentic former gold mining settlements such as Hill End and Sofala and various other interesting early settled villages many of which have been classified by the National Trust.
+Day trips can be comfortably made to the many nature reserves and national parks (including Jenolan & Abercrombie Caves, Kanangra Walls and Evans Crown); authentic former gold mining settlements such as Hill End and Sofala and various other interesting early settled villages many of which have been classified by the National Trust.

 Popular rendezvous for the locals and visitors is The O'Connell Avenue Cafe and Store located in the old Butcher's Shop and open from 8.30 am to 4.30 pm on Friday, Saturday and Sunday.
 Jo and Sandra give you the warmest welcome and brew excellent coffee from locally roasted beans.
 Delicious meals are reasonably priced with a tempting selection of sweet treats to accompany tea and coffee.
 Jo and Sandra have created their own special Avenue blend of O'Connell's Fish River Roasters coffee.
 The O'Connell Avenue Cafe has been named in honour of O'Connell Anzac Memorial Avenue, a beautiful living Cathedral of Desert Ash, which is viewed from the cafe courtyard.
 The Avenue is a national treasure and is significant as one of only a few surviving First World War avenues of honour in Australia.